lawrennd/old_talks/_systems/includes/nigeria-nmis-sql.md

 \ifndef{databaseType}
   \define{databaseType}{sqlite}
 \endif
-\ifeq{databaseType}{sqlite}
+\ifeq{\databaseType}{sqlite}
   \include{_systems/includes/nigeria-nmis-sqlite.md}
 \else
-  \ifeq{databaseType}{mariadb}
+  \ifeq{\databaseType}{mariadb}
     \include{_systems/includes/nigeria-nmis-mariadb.md}
   \endif
 \endif

 \notes{\subsection{Accessing the SQL Database}

 Now that we have a SQL database, we can create a connection to it and query it using SQL commands.
-Let's try to simply select the data we wrote to it, to make sure its the same.
+Let's try to simply select the data we wrote to it, to make sure it's the same.

 Start by making a connection to the database.
 This will often be done via remote connections, but for this example we'll connect locally to the database using the filepath directly.}